-Instructions: The Chief Executive of each local government must complete and submit this certification and a copy of their Plan to the Director of the New York State Division of the Budget on or before April 1, 2021 at E0203Certification@budget.nv.gov.
+Instructions: The Chief Executive of each local government must complete and submit this certification and a copy of their Plan to the Director of the New York State Division of the Budget on or before April 1, 2021 at E0203Certification@budget.ny.gov.

-I, Jason Molino , as the Chief Executive of Tompkins County I, Jason Molino , as the Chief Executive of Tompkins County hereby certify the following pursuant to Executive Order No. 203 issued by Governor Andrew M. Cuomo on June 12, 2020: ☑The Local Government has performed a comprehensive review of current police force deployments, strategies, policies, procedures, and practices; ☑The Local Government has developed a plan, attached hereto, to improve such deployments, strategies, policies, procedures, and practices (the "Plan"); MThe Legal Covernment has consulted with stalveholders (including but not
+I, I, Svante L. Myrick , as the Chief Executive of the city of Ithaca (the "Local Governmen t"), hereby certify the follo wing pursuant to Executive Order No. 203 issued b y Governor Andrew M. Cu omo on June 12, 2020:

-- ☑The Local Government has consulted with stakeholders (including but not limited to: membership and leadership of the local police force; members of the community, with emphasis in areas with high numbers of police and community interactions; interested non-profit and faith-based community groups; the local office of the district attorney; the local public defender; and local elected officials) regarding the Plan; - ☑The Local Government has offered the Plan in draft form for public comment to all citizens in the locality and, prior to adoption of the Plan by the local legislative body, has considered the comments submitted; and - ☑The legislative body of the Local Government has ratified or adopted the Plan by local law or resolution.
+- The Local Government has performed a comprehensive review of current police force deployments, strategies, policies, procedures, and practices; - ☑The Local Government has developed a plan, attached hereto, to improve such deployments, strategies, policies, procedures, and practices (the "Plan"); - ☑The Local Government has consulted with stakeholders (including but not limited to: membership and leadership of the local police force; members of the community, with emphasis in areas with high numbers of police and community interactions; interested non-profit and faith-based community groups; the local office of the district attorney; the local public defender; and local elected officials) regarding the Plan; - The Local Government has offered the Plan in draft form for public comment to all citizens in the locality and, prior to adoption of the Plan by the local legislative body, has considered the comments submitted; and - ☑The legislative body of the Local Government has ratified or adopted the Plan by local law or resolution.